google_counter

 Published on:

 Ovarian cancer remains one of the most challenging malignancies in gynecologic oncology.
 Often diagnosed at an advanced stage, it is the fifth leading cause of cancer-related death among women in the Western world.
-According to the American Cancer Society, over 20,000 new cases of ovarian cancer will be diagnosed in the United States in 2024, with more than 12,000 women expected to die from the disease [1].
-The five-year survival rate remains below 50%, primarily due to late detection and high recurrence rates following standard treatments such as surgery and chemotherapy.
+Over 20,000 new cases of ovarian cancer were diagnosed in the United States in 2024, with more than 12,000 women predicted to die from the disease each year [1].
+The five-year survival rate remains below 30% in advanced stages, primarily due to late detection and high recurrence rates following standard treatments such as surgery and chemotherapy.

 Send request for treatment